crazy-max/diun/doc/providers/swarm.md

 providers:
   swarm:
-    myswarm:
 ```

-Here we use a single Swarm provider with a minimum configuration to analyze labeled containers (watch by default disabled), of your local Swarm cluster.
+Here we use our local Swarm provider with a minimum configuration to analyze labeled containers (watch by default disabled).

 Now let's create a simple stack for Diun: